ʻAkilisi Pōhiva

 Samiuela ʻAkilisi Pōhiva (7 April 1941 – 12 September 2019) was a Tongan pro-democracy activist and politician.
-Pohiva, the leader of the Democratic Party of the Friendly Islands (DPFI), served as the Prime Minister of Tonga from 2014 to his death in 2019.
+A key leader of the Democratic Party of the Friendly Islands (DPFI), he served as the Prime Minister of Tonga from 2014 to his death in 2019.
 He was only the fourth commoner to serve as Prime Minister (after Shirley Baker in the 1880s, Siosateki Tonga in the 1890s and Feleti Sevele in the 2000s), and the first commoner to be elected to that position by Parliament rather than appointed by the King.

-Personal life
+Early career

 Pōhiva worked as a teacher and later studied at the University of the South Pacific before joining the Tongan Teacher Training Staff.
 He became active in Tonga's pro-democracy movement in the 1980s, and in 1981 he co-founded their monthly radio programme, "Matalafo Laukai".
 In 1984, he was dismissed from the civil service as punishment for his criticism of the government; he subsequently sued them successfully for unfair dismissal.
-He then founded the democracy movement's monthly newsletter, Kele'a, in 1986.
+He then founded the democracy movement's monthly newsletter, Keleʻa, in 1986.

-Pōhiva was married to Neomai Pōhiva, who died in 2018.
-Pōhiva died at Auckland City Hospital in New Zealand on 12 September 2019, from complications from pneumonia.